winglang/wing/libs/wingsdk/src/target-sim/container.md

 }
 ```

-There is also support for building containers from a local `Dockerfile`:
+There is also support for building containers from a local directory with a `Dockerfile`:

 ```js
 new sim.Container(